-- For more complicated projects such as new buildings and room additions, the review process requires two complete sets of construction plans.
+- For more complicated projects such as new buildings, remodels, additions, the review process requires two complete sets of construction plans.

-- The Building Division staff reviews applications for completeness, reviews plans and issues the Building Permits and inspects each phase of construction for safety and conformance to the RBC building, plumbing, and mechanical codes.
+- The Building Division staff reviews applications for completeness, reviews plans and issues the Building Permits and inspects each phase of construction for safety and conformance to the Rio Blanco County building, plumbing, and mechanical codes.

 - The Planning Division looks at the placement of new structures on property to verify zoning requirements such as lot size and coverage, density, building setbacks, and height limits.
 Some Zoning restrictions may require a use permit or variance.